Utshaw/Flappy-ball/README.md

 # Flappy-ball

+- inspired by the popular game [Flappy Bird](https://flappybird.io/)
-- implemented using iGraphics which is a wrapper for OpenGL in 2D
+- C++ project implemented using iGraphics which is a wrapper for OpenGL in 2D

 ## Contributors
 [Farhan Tanvir Utshaw](https://github.com/Utshaw) <br>